cloozo/https-github.com-cloozo-Team-Profile-Generator2021/README.md

 ## Use of the site can be summed up with the following user story:

- To fulfill the requirement of this assignment, I have used many ressoures which include but are not limited to mdn documentation, npm.org, Express JS, Node JS.
+ To fulfill the requirement of this assignment, I have used many ressoures which include but are not limited to mdn documentation, npm.org, Express JS, Node JS ,Inquirer.

 *  The web app was created using diffeent techonologiess.
-I have used : npm.org,  CDN documentation, Express JS, Node JS .
+I have used : npm.org,  CDN documentation, Express JS, Node JS, Jest .

 ---